Yom Kippur Spiritual Meaning and Rituals

 Asking for forgiveness

-2) Make a list of all the people who deserve an apology from you.
+2) Make a list of everyone who deserve an apology from you.

 Other than these great benefits, the forgiveness ritual develops several skills that I find beneficial.

-The first skill is awareness and the ability to think retrospectively about the mistakes we have made in the past.
-Being aware of the pain and hurt inflicted by our actions teaches us to be empathetic.
-We can bulldoze our way through life, which will lead to confrontations and misunderstanding, or we can choose to be aware.
+The first skill is awareness and the ability to think retrospectively about the mistakes we have made in the past putting other people’s feelings in the center.
+Being aware of the pain inflicted by our actions teaches us to be empathetic.
 The “Forgiveness drill” of Yom Kippur not only develops awareness and empathy, but allows us to analyze our mistakes and helps us avoid them in the future.

 The second skill is related to Ego.
-Asking for forgiveness makes you feel humbled and admit your mistakes, thus granting control over the ego.
+Asking for forgiveness makes you feel humbled, thus granting you control over the ego.
 Ego is, after all, our own preoccupation with what other people think of us; a kind of radar that all too frequently malfunctions.
-Calibrate your radar by admitting your mistakes and acknowledging the feelings of others.
-Controlling your ego will also allow you to produce positive change in yourself and increase your freedom, which brings us to our next benefit.
+Calibrate your radar by admitting your mistakes.
+Controlling your ego will also allow you to achieve more flexibility, as ego is a limiting factor that creates fear and rigidness.

-Yom Kippur is a Freedom Reset Button where you can take time with yourself and decide on changes or annulments to some of your core definitions.
+Yom Kippur allows you to take some time with yourself and decide on changes or annulments to some of your core definitions.
 It’s amazing to me that a major religion supports an option where, after a day of hard thinking, you can say “I’m not that anymore”.
 Even though the world sees you as an economist/mother/social worker/depressed, you can start from scratch and redefine yourself as something new (a nomad maybe?).
-Life is too short to be the same person every year.
+This part of Yom Kippur can create great difficulty and resistance with people who want stability, fear change and not interested in taking a deep look in their lives.
+In other words, everyone.
+However, if done correctly, the benefits are immense and life changing.
+It will allow you to call the bluff on the stories you have told yourself and others.
+It tells you: “You are now blank paper, reinvent yourself”.
+This is not a holiday for all, but life might be too short to be the same person every year.

 1) Allocate an hour or so after the holiday starts when you are still sharp and clear, since not eating and drinking will take a toll on your focus.

-2) Reflect on your life, but concentrate less on business goals (Which I keep for New Year’s) and more on yourself.
+2) Reflect on your life, but concentrate less on business goals and career (Which I keep for New Year’s) and more on yourself and who you are.
 I usually use a pen and paper while answering the following questions: Who am I?
 What do I like about my story?
 What don’t I like?
 Who do I want to become next year?
 What vows will I release?

-Yom Kippur allows you to disconnect yourself from modern life.
-You can’t drive, and you will likely avoid walking since you can’t drink and will not want to spend any precious physiological resources.
-So you will probably spend most of the day thinking and contemplating, unconnected to modern life.
-In Israel, roads are totally blocked and TV channels are offline, creating a complete reality change.
+The prohibitions of Yom Kippur are pushing you into quality time with yourself while disconnecting from the distractions of the modern world.
+You are not supposed to run away to entertainment or your smartphone, watching television, eat and drink, or travel.
+This guarantees spending most of the day thinking and contemplating.
+In Israel, no car is seen on the road and TV channels are offline, creating a complete reality change.
 Hustle and bustle will slow to a freeze.
 There is usually so much noise around us, and it’s beautiful to watch the “world on pause”, even if just for a day.

-We are used to getting our needs fulfilled in the modern world, and it is a glorious reminder of how little change it takes in our systems and rituals to make us a complete mess.
+We are used to getting our needs fulfilled in the modern world, and Yom Kippur is a glorious reminder of how dependent and miserable we can be without water and food we take for granted.

-To you my god.
-To you my spirit, to you myself, with you my corpse.
+To you my soul, my self, my skin with my corpse.
+To you my eyes, my ideas, my trust and hope.
 To you I resemble, to you I don’t resemble.
-To you I scream, in you I stick, until I am back to my land.
-And, what am I?
-Like a straw, and how will you remember my mistake?
-(Listen to Meir Banai singing it wonderfully)
+To you I scream, to you I stick, until I am back to my land.
+And what am I?
+And what is my life?
+And what is my strength?
+A straw in the wind, how will you remember my mistakes?

 In conclusion, Yom Kippur is a great opportunity for internal celebration, growth and self-calibration.
 Milarepa, a Tibetan spiritual leader, once said “My religion is to live and die without regrets”.
 Yom Kippur can help you do exactly that.
 Celebrate while you can.